ME-ICA/tedana/docs/multi-echo.rst

 3. Perform distortion correction, spatial normalization, smoothing, and any rescaling or filtering **after** denoising
 ======================================================================================================================

-Steps which rescale or warp the data at the run level (rather than the volume level), such as distortion correction and spatial normalization, can be applied to the optimally combined data *after* denoising.
+Any step that will alter the relationship of signal magnitudes between echoes should occur after denoising and combining of the echoes.
+For example, if echo is separately scaled by its mean signal over time, then resulting intensity gradients and the subsequent calculation of voxelwise T2* values will be distorted or incorrect.
+See the description of ``tedana``'s :doc:`approach <\approach>` for more details on how T2* values are calculated.
+An agressive temporal filter (i.e. a 0.1Hz low pass filter) or spatial smoothing could similarly distort the relationship between the echoes at each time point.

 .. note::
-    Any intensity normalization or nuisance regressors should be applied to the data *after* ``tedana`` calculates the BOLD and non-BOLD weighting of components.
-    If this is not considered, resulting intensity gradients (e.g., in the case of scaling) or alignment parameters (e.g., in the case of motion correction, normalization) are likely to differ across echos,
-    and the subsequent calculation of voxelwise T2* values will be distorted or incorrect.
-    See the description of ``tedana``'s :doc:`approach <\approach>` for more details on how T2* values are calculated.
+    We are assuming that spatial normalization and distortion correction, particularly non-linear normalization methods with higher order interpolation functions are likely to distort the relationship between echoes while rigid body motion correction would linearly alter each echo in a similar manner.
+This assumption has not yet been empirically tested and an affine normalzation with bilinear interpolation may not distort the relationship between echoes.
+    Additionally, there are benefits to applying only one spatial transform to data rather than applying one spatial transform for motion correction and a later transform for normalization and distortion correction.
+Our advise against doing normalization and distortion correction is a conservative choice and we encourage additional research to better understand how these steps can be applied before denoising.

 *****************